 PRESIDENT – Sagar Pushpala ('81 BTech, Chemical Engineering)

-Sagar is currently a strategic advisor with a broad technology and operations background.
-He was previously CEO of TSI Semiconductors, a niche, specialty analog mixed-signal foundry focused on technologies and manufacturing services serving emerging technology products.
+Sagar is currently vice president of specialty technology marketing at TSMC, a leading wafer fab foundry.
+He was previously an operational advisor to many technology start-ups.
+Prior to that, he was CEO of TSI Semiconductors, a niche, specialty analog mixed-signal foundry focused on technologies and manufacturing services serving emerging technology products.

 For the past 30 years, Sagar has held executive and senior-level operations, engineering, and technology management positions at such analog & mixed-signal companies as Intersil, Maxim, National Semiconductor, Saratoga Semiconductor, and AMD.